Improving AMD Outcomes with the AdaptDx

 Find AMD Before Clinical Signs Appear

 From different trials and papers, we know that AdaptDx will find macular degeneration in many cases at least three years before you would actually see any clinical signs of the disease.
-Do you want to wait to diagnose glaucoma until someone has a fixation threaten nasal step?
+Do you want to wait to diagnose glaucoma until someone has a fixation threatening nasal step?
 No, you want to find it earlier?
 We should be thinking the same way about macular degeneration.
 Let’s find it in its earliest stage so that we can do something about it and prevent the bad outcomes.

 AdaptDx: Rapid versus Extended Test

 - The first is a rapid test.
 The way I think of that is kind of like a screening.
 If somebody dark adapts within the first 6.5 minutes, that’s normal.
 If it takes longer than 6.5 minutes, we know that’s abnormal and indicative of that person having macular degeneration.
 It is like doing a screening visual field: You do screening visual field.
 Either it’s normal or we have them come back into a full threshold visual field.
 If the AdaptDx rapid test is abnormal, my patients come back to do extended test.

 - The extended test can take up to 20 minutes depending on the severity of their macular degeneration.
 The more severe the macular degeneration, the longer it’ll take that person to adapt to darkness.
 You can actually gauge progression over time to see if someone’s macular degeneration is getting worse and having more of an effect on their vision.